-The above details show that there are many unacceptable impacts to the residents in Wyatt Ave and there are many matters in the application that do not meet the Planning requirements in Locality C8 North Belrose WLEP2000.
+The above details show that there are many unacceptable impacts to the residents in Wyatt Ave and unacceptable impacts on the property.
+There are extensive matters in the application that do not meet the Planning requirements in Locality C8 North Belrose WLEP2000.

-We request that all the Council assessment staff and the Local Planning Panel consider the details in this submission and ensure that the application is not assessed under Affordable Rental Housing SEPP.
+We request that all the Council assessment staff and the Local Planning Panel consider the details in this submission and ensure that None of the application is not assessed under the Affordable Rental Housing SEPP.